stevemcconnell/covid19-forecast-evaluations/README.md

 **covid_complete_state_range_score_v2** is calculated as the PI capture rate / 0.95, limited to a max of 1.0 (i.e., 100% credit for capture of 95%, and no extra credit for capture rates higher than 95%); minus (1-adjusted precision)^2.
 This penalizes precision close to 100% minimally and penalizes lower precision disproportionately.
 * A model with 95% capture rate and an adjusted precision score of 100% will score 100%.
+* A model with 100% capture rate and an adjusted precision score of 100% will score 100%.
 * A model with 95% capture rate and an adjusted precision score of 75% will score 94%.
 * A model with 95% capture rate and an adjusted precision score of 50% will score 75%.
-I.e., its score will be equal to a model with a 71% capture rate (which is divided by 0.95) and a 100% precision score.
+This model's score will be equal to a model with a 71% capture rate (which receives a base score of 75% (0.71/0.95=0.75)) and a 100% precision score.
 * A model with a 71% capture rate and an adjusted precision score of 50% will score 54%.
 * A model with a 95% capture rate and an adjusted precision score of 0% (i.e., a model that guesses zero to 1 million for everything) will score 0%.